bpalazzi512/doc-blog/content/BradyLi/blog4.md

 # Struggle
 It was a struggle to get everything working.
 Every new route and feature would come with errors sometimes as small as a comma.
 We struggled with the PUT requests at the start, but once we got one of each our only enemy was time.
 I could envision how implementations for features could go it just meant I would have to debug because I knew bugs were bound to pop up.
 I learned so much about how to build software.
 I can see why people say software engineers spend their entire day just working on a single button now!
 It was so much work, but it made me realize that I enjoy CS and software development; I was dreaming of code and was excited in the morning to implement more and more features.
 I got so much better with debugging and man GPT is such a good tool to help debug.

+# Resume points!
+This is could be better, will expand on it and reword more after project end date:

+- A functioning website application to help individuals thinking about moving abroad supporting users, moving companies, and admins.
+- Developed and implemented a database and Flask rest API contianing 40 routes to the frontend made using streamlit and python.
+- Incorportated backend to frontend to update seamlessly.